wbamberg/securecontext-checker/secure-context-analysis.md

 Obviously, nonstandard features are not in the WebIDL, and if MDN wants to mark them secure context, it has to do so manually.
 For example, [`FileSystemHandle.remove()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemHandle/remove).
 There are not many of these, and the most common source of them seem to be features that were removed from the specs, like [`PaymentAddress`](https://developer.mozilla.org/en-US/docs/Web/API/PaymentAddress).

-### Nonstandard secure context
+### Implicit secure context

-Some web platform features are not specified as secure context required, but in practice one or more browser engines does implement a secure context requirement for them.
+Some web platform features are not specified as secure context required in the IDL, but are implicitly secure context required because they need a permission, and requesting a permission itself requires a secure context.
 For example, [`Notification`](https://developer.mozilla.org/en-US/docs/Web/API/Notification).
 It's a bit unclear what we should do here.

 ### Maplike/setlike/iterable